Otto cycle: Processes

-The system is defined to be the mass of air that's drawn from the atmosphere into the cylinder, compressed by the piston, heated by the spark ignition of the added fuel, allowed to expand as it pushes on the piston, and finally exhausted back into the atmosphere.
-The mass of air is followed as its volume, pressure and temperature change during the various thermodynamic steps.
-As the piston is capable of moving along the cylinder, the volume of the air changes with its position in the cylinder.
-The compression and expansion processes induced on the gas by the movement of the piston are idealised as reversible, i.e., no useful work is lost through turbulence or friction and no heat is transferred to or from the gas during those two processes.
-Energy is added to the air by the combustion of fuel.
-Useful work is extracted by the expansion of the gas in the cylinder.
+The cycle has four parts: a mass containing a mixture of fuel and oxygen is drawn into the cylinder by the descending piston, it is compressed by the piston rising, the mass is ignited by a spark releasing energy in the form of heat, the resulting gas is allowed to expand as it pushes the piston down, and finally the mass is exhausted as the piston rises a second time.
+As the piston is capable of moving along the cylinder, the volume of the gas changes with its position in the cylinder.
+The compression and expansion processes induced on the gas by the movement of the piston are idealized as reversible, i.e., no useful work is lost through turbulence or friction and no heat is transferred to or from the gas during those two processes.
 After the expansion is completed in the cylinder, the remaining heat is extracted and finally the gas is exhausted to the environment.
-Useful mechanical work is produced during the expansion process and some of that used to compress the air mass of the next cycle.
-The useful mechanical work produced minus that used for the compression process is the net work gained and that can be used for propulsion or for driving other machines.
-Alternatively the useful work gained is the difference between the heat added and the heat removed.
+Mechanical work is produced during the expansion process and some of that used to compress the air mass of the next cycle.
+The mechanical work produced minus that used for the compression process is the net work gained and that can be used for propulsion or for driving other machines.
+Alternatively the net work gained is the difference between the heat produced and the heat removed.